ahallrq/coreutils/README.md

 ✗|cp|Copies a file or directory
 ✗|dd|Copies and converts a file
 ✗|df|Shows disk free space on file systems
-✗|dir|"Is exactly like ""ls -C -b"".
-(Files are by default listed in columns and sorted vertically.)"
+✗|dir|Is exactly like "ls -C -b".
+(Files are by default listed in columns and sorted vertically.)
 ✗|dircolors|Set up color for ls
 ✗|install|Copies files and set attributes
 ✗|ln|Creates a link to a file